 The Board believes that a board made up of strong directors with the right skill sets, who also represent diverse personal experiences and backgrounds, promotes better corporate governance.
-We currently have three women directors appointed to the Board, resulting in the Board's current composition of 27% women.
-If the director nominees are re-elected at the Meeting, the Board's composition is anticipated to include three women directors, or 30% women, given that a current Board member intends to step down as of the Meeting.
+We currently have three women directors appointed to the Board, resulting in the Board's current composition of 33% women.
+If the director nominees are re-elected at the Meeting, the Board's composition is anticipated to remain the same.